NguyenThu512/50-JavaScripts-projects-for-beginner/dad_joke_generator/README.md

-### A simple website with the function of showing jokes
+### A simple web with the function of showing jokes

 Demo: